GMLC-TDC/HELICS/docs/user-guide/debugging.md

 Often an early step in debugging is to isolate the problem.
 HELICS provides the [**Recorder**](../apps/Recorder.md) and [**Player**](../apps/Player.md) apps to help with doing so for federates and to enable modular development and testing of federations even before all of the federates are working:

-- A recorder is just that: a tool that readily records some or all of the traffic that is sent via HELICS (both value-based publication/subscrition and message end points).
+- A recorder is just that: a tool that readily records some or all of the traffic that is sent via HELICS (both value-based publication/subscription and message end points).
 Looking through this output can confirm that the data and timing in HELICS behaves as expected.
-- The basic idea for a player is that rather than running all of the other federates, you can test out a single or subset by reading the data that other federates would send from a file instead.
+- The basic idea for a player is that rather than running all of the other federates, you can test out a single federate or subset by reading the data that other federates would send from a file instead.

-Players and recorders can also compliment each other, since the files created by a recorder can be played back directly by the players, making it possible to take the partial results from a part of a federation as a recording and then play back--without possible delays or other challenges from the other federates--to troubleshoot the rest of the federation.
+Players and recorders can also complement each other, since the files created by a recorder can be played back directly by the players, making it possible to take the partial results from a part of a federation as a recording and then play back--without possible delays or other challenges from the other federates--to troubleshoot the rest of the federation.

 ## Queries